What Does a Financial Analyst Do and How to Become One

 Whatever path you choose to take, financial analysts hold a valued role in the business world.
 The BLS reported an average median pay of $85,660 per year in 2018 and jobs are expected to increase at a rate of 6% (on par with the national average) through 2028.

 You’ll need some important skills to bring to the table as a financial analyst, but having a good head for crunching numbers or even personal success with investing isn’t going to be enough.
 Potential employers will want to see credentials, which means the place to start is an education.

 Data gathered by the BLS shows that a bachelor’s degree is necessary for any position within financial analysis.
-Kristin Regis, associate dean of business at Southern New Hampshire University (SNHU), said that job listings will often require a degree in finance, though a related field like accounting may be acceptable.
+Kristin Regis, finance associate dean of business at Southern New Hampshire University (SNHU), said that job listings will often require a degree in finance, though a related field like accounting may be acceptable.

 Beyond the Classroom

 While taking courses will help build the skills you’ll need to break into the financial analysis field, there are a number of opportunities you should consider taking advantage of outside the classroom.